Okizeme Frame Data

 • All other frames: hold input for 2 frames

-• For Face Down, Head Toward fall recovery, it seems a 3 input move (i.e. 3K, 3P+K, 3K+G, etc.) can register as a counter hit 1 frame later than other input moves.
-In the case this happens, the ukemi window extends to 14 frames instead of 13 frames as shown above.
+• For some Face Down, Head Toward standard fall recoveries, it seems a [3] input move (i.e. [3][K], [3][P][+][K], [3][K][+][G], etc.) can register as a counter hit 1 frame later than other input moves.
+In the case this happens, the ukemi input window extends to 14 frames instead of 13 frames as shown above.
 Additionally, any non-exact ukemi turns into a late (treated as 1 frame late) ukemi with respect to recovery windows.

-• Due to the non-overlapping nature of the meaty and low throw windows, the defender can guard until the last frame of the meaty window then input a DM to defend against a meaty attack and a low throw.
+• Due to the non-overlapping nature of the meaty and low throw windows, the defender can guard until the last frame of the meaty window then input a Defensive Move to defend against a meaty attack and a low throw (as an example of one defensive technique).

 To Do List